 Vice Chairs: Courtenay O'Mara, Southern Company, and Elizabeth McCormick, Troutman Pepper Hamilton Sanders LLP

 Waterpower Innovation Council

-OVERVIEW: This Council is responsible for identifying industry needs and developing recommendations to promote focused technological and environmental research, development and demonstration (RD&D) that will serve to strengthen the waterpower industry.
-It will track and evaluate major RD&D currently underway at national laboratory, government agencies, academia and other entities in the waterpower sector and share the information with industry.
+OVERVIEW: This Council is responsible for identifying industry needs and developing recommendations to promote focused technological and environmental research, development, and demonstration (RD&D) that will serve to strengthen the waterpower industry.
+It will track and evaluate major RD&D currently underway at national laboratories, government agencies, academia, and other entities in the waterpower sector and share the information with the industry.
 The Council can help reduce duplication of effort and identify synergies of ongoing research.
-The Council will work with other NHA Councils to reach out externally to advocate for external funding to maintain a strong waterpower programs within the U.S. Department of Energy and other agencies.
+The Council will work with other NHA Councils to reach out externally to advocate for external funding to maintain strong waterpower programs within the U.S. Department of Energy and other agencies.